anchitgupt/wikipedia-sematics/README.md

 # Extraction Of Similar Semantic Sentence From Wikipedia Citation

-This is suppport plugin and the scrapper code for the Information Retrieval (CSE508) Academic Project 2020.
+This is suppport plugin and the scrapper code for the Information Retrieval (CSE508) Academic Project 2020. <br />
+Text similarity is used to determine how ‘close’ two pieces of text are with respect to their surface closeness (lexical similarity) or with respect to their meaning (semantic similarity).
+Semantic text similarity is a very challenging problem in IR and NLP field.
+In this project, we try to get a semantically similar sentence in the cited document to the cited text, in the context of Wikipedia.
+We have explored two things in the project.
+First, we explored different embedding that converts text to vector and still holds the semantic meaning like the Word2Vec and Doc2Vec model.
+Second, we have explored many similarity and distance metric which help to calculate the results effectively.
+Apart from this, we have also designed an end to end application of the above task.
+We have developed an API and plugin so that our project becomes user friendly.
 ## Requirement:

 - Internet